Nielsen-Brain-and-Behavior-Lab/NSAR2023/README.md

-# Brain Network Specialization through NSAR 2023
+# Brain Network Lateralization through NSAR 2023

 ## Purpose
-The aim of this study was to estimate network specialization using a network surface area-based approach (NSAR).
-After examining the validity and reliability of individual network parcellations and this surface area-based measure of specialization, we addressed two hypotheses.
-First, we hypothesized that networks associated with language, visuospatial attention, and executive control would show the greatest specialization.
-Second, we hypothesized that network specialization relationships would follow one of three hypotheses: covariation, compensation, or independence.
+The aim of this study was to estimate network lateralization using a network surface area-based approach (NSAR).
+After examining the validity and reliability of individual network parcellations and this surface area-based measure of lateralization, we addressed two hypotheses.
+First, we hypothesized that networks associated with language, visuospatial attention, and executive control would show the greatest lateralization.
+Second, we hypothesized that network lateralization would exhibit a dependent relationship between lateralized networks across individuals.

 ## Associated Publications
 Preprint: https://doi.org/10.1101/2023.12.08.570817